openaire/openaire-catalogue-docs/docs/data-model/pids-and-identifiers.md

 There is an exception though: Handle(s) are minted by several repositories; as listing them all would not be a viable option, to avoid losing them as PIDs, Handles bypass the PID authority filtering rule.
-In all other cases, PIDs are be included in the graph as alternate Identifiers.
+In all other cases, PIDs are included in the graph as alternate Identifiers.

 ## Delegated authorities